 This site is not created to condescendingly say “You can be just like me!” or “Join me as I go along on my wonderful adventures!”
 I will not express the hope that my own wonderful, special one-in-a-lifetime escapades will be the source of inspiration for you.
+I will not claim to have already helped and motivated loads of people, and now do the same for you.
 This site is not done to congratulate myself for quitting my boring cubicle office job (or my high-power corporate life) and selling my house and car to tramp around the world, since I have not done those things and do not plan to do so.

 Also, I don’t like words such as “tramp”.
 I don’t wander, meander, roam, ramble, or rove.
 I travel.
 I don’t use words like nomad, vagabond, drifter, wanderer, or adventurer to describe myself.
 I’m just someone who travels whenever I can and who seriously likes it.
 I could describe myself as a writer, a traveler, even a photographer, or as having a “passion” for those things, but since I’m creating a website about travel that contains written pieces and photos, you would probably figure those things out for yourself.